okelloaliwa01/ts-stack/GUIDE.md

                 text: item.footnote
 ```

-Scaffolder will generate a React Router route for /local and render this component tree.
+ts-stack will generate a React Router route for /local and render this component tree.